TuskedCat/ARIS/README.md

-# ARIS — Adaptive Robotic Intelligence System
+# ARIS — Autonomous Robotic Intelligence System

 > **High School Electronics Capstone Project**
 > A 3-DOF robotic arm with a swappable end-effector, controlled via natural language using a local LLM and Kokoro TTS for voice feedback.